robert-northmind/AppO11yDemo-iOS/README.md

     .startSpan()
 ```

 One important thing to note here.
-If you want to use Grafana Application O11y, then you need to set the `spanKind` to `.server`.
-Otherwise Grafana Application O11y will not be able to automatically collect your data.
+If you want to use Grafana App O11y, then you need to set the `spanKind` to `.server`.
+Otherwise Grafana App O11y will not be able to automatically collect your data.

 ## Checking out the data in Grafana.com